ministryofjustice/ndelius-prototype/README.md

 ---

-**N.B.
-This is *NOT* production code and is used entirely for the rapid prototyping of new features.**
+:warning: **This is *NOT* production code and is used entirely for the rapid prototyping of new features for user testing.**

 ---

 The prototype has been developed in order to rapidly develop UI and UX features in order to test with users before committing to development of the master application.

-The prototype has been developed close to "vanilla" HTML so that design staff can work with the code more easily.

 This *README* details the use of *[npm]* as *[Yarn]* is a development preference and not a requirement; feel free to use whichever you prefer.